 - Stay at home as much as possible, and avoid non-essential trips in the community.
-Every time you leave your home, you are increasing the risk of getting or spreading COVID-19.
+Every time you leave your home, you are increasing your risk of getting or spreading COVID-19.

 - As much as possible, you should limit the number of essential trips outside of your home.
 Essential trips include:

 - Shopping for groceries

 - Walking pets when required